commune-sh/appservice/README.md

 For alternative server implementations like Dendrite or Conduit, look up the relevant appservice configuration documentation.

-Copy `config.sample.yaml` to `config.yaml` and fill in the required fields.
+Copy `config.sample.toml` to `config.toml` and fill in the required fields.

 ```toml
 [app]